Okrio/final_year_project/README.md

 6. Map pixel size to relative distance from camera
 7. Determine pixel location of contours

+Need to figure out a way to account for angle problems with the circles!
+Use a reference contour and compare the area to the area obtained by minenclosingcircle to zero the program?

 # Project Management Timeline:

 ## References: